GuentherFaerber/test01/README.md

 #### Declarative Value Help filter

 In addition to the declarative ValueList annotation with its various parameters it should be possible to restrict the values of the value help with some indiviual filters declaratively.
-The ValueList parameters are combined with **and** operators.
+The standard ValueList parameters are combined with **and** operators.
 This is not sufficient for many use cases.
 Hence another solution needs to be found.

-In general it should be possible to achieve this with a selection variant that is applied to the value help dialog.
+According to documentation this should in general be possible with a selection variant that is applied to the value help dialog.

 ##### Evaluated standard solution

-This (currently) does not work (see this [SAP community question](https://answers.sap.com/questions/13666191/selectionvariant-to-filter-valuelist-in-fiori-elem.html) for details.
+The above mentioned standard solution (currently) does not work (see this [SAP community question](https://answers.sap.com/questions/13666191/selectionvariant-to-filter-valuelist-in-fiori-elem.html) for details.

 In addition to the mentioned question it needs to be evaluated if and how it is possible to adjust the selection variant by means of declaration in the ValueList annotation.